LamonatoAndrea/KringleCon4/11. Customer Complaint Analysis/11.01 Side Challenge - Strace Ltrace Retrace/README.md

 +++ exited (status 1) +++
 ```

-The final content of the “registration.json” file is “Registration:True” and the application can now run:
+The final content of the `registration.json` file is `Registration:True` and the application can now run:
 ```bash
 kotton_kandy_co@02c959b4cc60:~$ echo "Registration:True" > registration.json